BNLNPPS/swf-data-agent/README.md

 rucio list-file-replicas user.potekhin:t1.txt
 # Will erase a dataset after the 24hrs grace period, is irreversible.
 rucio erase user.potekhin:mydataset
+# List contents of a dataset:
+rucio list-content group.daq:swf1
 ```

 The way to delete files in Rucio is to delete associated rules.